 - Gaming and gambling operations - For example, casinos, bingos, horse race betting, and others.

 - Political Activities and Campaigns (including candidates for elective political offices) - Dock has no relationships with political organizations and political parties.

 - Business domiciled in sanctioned countries and with strategic deficiencies

 - Restriction or Sanctions List - Any individual or company, whose name is identified in any restriction or sanctions list will be rejected.

 It is composed of processes built to identify any illicit or fraudulent actions from any transactions performed through Dock's platform, such as ideological falsehood and internet scams.

 By detecting fraud from these actions, the transaction monitoring has the ability to take the appropriate immediate measures to interrupt it and prevent further irregularities and losses to the Dock Partners and respective end-users.
 See the examples below:

 The above picture shows the process for card transactions, which means purchases and withdrawals executed by the cardholder.

-Then, the Cardholder is contacted and asked if he/she recognizes the suspicious transaction.
-If the transaction is recognized, the card is unblocked, these records are registered and the whitelist is updated.
+Then, the cardholder is contacted and asked if he/she recognizes the suspicious transaction.
+If the transaction is recognized, the card is unblocked, these records are registered and the allowlist is updated.
 If the transaction is not recognized, the Dock Partner is notified again and the block is maintained.
 The cardholder receives instructions to change the password and/or to reissue the card.
 From this point, the investigation process starts.
-And the next steps (e.g. disputes etc.) will depend on the results of this analysis.
+And the next steps (for example: disputes etc.) will depend on the results of this analysis.